yumehiko/claude-code-adjustment/rules/commands/design.md

 ## After User Approval
 1. Inform the user that the approved design.md has been finalized
-2. Suggest running `/task [actual-path]` to proceed to task creation
+2. Suggest running `/task [feature-name]` to proceed to task creation
-3. Replace [actual-path] with the actual directory name used
+3. Replace [feature-name] with the actual directory name used

 ## Validation
 - Ensure requirements.md exists before proceeding